claudiolemos/dept-contest/README.md

 # Dept Contest @ Digital Days

-This repository contains my submission for Dept's contest at UP Digital Days online event, which can be accessed here: http://claudiolemos-dept.netlify.app/work
+This repository contains my frontend assignment for Dept's contest at UP Digital Days online event, which can be accessed here: http://claudiolemos-dept.netlify.app/work

 ## Technologies